Nesss86/Supervised-Machine-Learning-Project/README.md

 - The strongest positive correlations were pregnancies and age.
 As both of those increased, the likelihood of diabetes incresed
 - There appear to be outliers for skin thickness and insulin
 - The average age of people with diabetes was 33
-- While the random forest model had higher accuracy, it was determined that the logisitic regression model had better recall, F-1 score, ROC-AUC, and would be the better choice for supervised machine learning for this dataset.
+- While the random forest model had higher recall, it was determined that the logisitic regression model had better precision &  F-1 score
+- The Logistic Regression model has a  slightly higher mean cross validation accuracy and would be the preferred model